THE LIME TRUCK GOES BRICK & MORTAR

 So what’s next for Playground?
 (Other than continual development of our skills and a better understanding of what our customers enjoy, of course.)

-- In the fall we’re going to open our bakery, where we will make gourmet doughnuts, breakfast pastries, coffee, lunch sandwiches such as panini and croques monsieurs, artisan breads and savory pies to the East End.
+- In the fall (same caveat about things taking longer than we expect) we’re going to open our bakery next to 2.0, where we will make gourmet doughnuts, breakfast pastries, coffee, lunch sandwiches such as panini and croques monsieurs, artisan breads and savory pies.

-- We have several other projects we’re working on.
+- We have several other projects we’re working on, including three mini-restaurants and a bar in the Fourth Street Market that is scheduled to open in May of 2014.
 Stay tuned to this page for updates.